-Peabody Library owns 387 circulating tests, all of which can be located through Vanderbilt Libraries' online catalog, ACORN .
-The most efficient way to find tests aside from doing a title search is to use the Advanced Keyword Search in Acorn.
+Peabody Library owns 387 circulating tests, all of which can be located through Vanderbilt Libraries' online catalog, Library Catalog .
+The most efficient way to find tests aside from doing a title search is to use the Advanced Keyword Search in Library Catalog.

 Helpful Tips for Advanced Searching:

-Build a search with keywords such as "Toddler" and "Cognitive"
+Build a search with keywords such as "Toddler" and "Development."